 - We Are Disloyal.
 This is a killer.
 If you are not adopted and you’ve come this far into this essay, I guarantee you and many others have entertained the thought “what about his adoptive parents, how does this make them feel?” (or people have wondered why I am so angry :O)

 We get this all the time when we talk about issues related to our own adoptions.
 And this is called false “centering,” where the experience of adoption is centered not on the adoptee but on adoptive parents.
 I get that.
-There is a “triad” in adoption: adoptee, adoptive parents, birthparents.
+There is a supposed “triad” in adoption: adoptee, adoptive parents, birthparents.
 But that triad is always weighted, and much of the weight is given to adoptive parents.
-After all, they have solved our “unwanted” status, have stepped in to cure an abortion, have given us a second chance.
+After all, they have solved our “unwanted” status, have stepped in to “cure” an abortion and illegitimacy, have given us a second chance.

 Adoptees are only telling the truth about their own experiences, and those experiences vary as widely as there are human relationships.
 Center the adopted person when that person is speaking.
-They are not being disloyal.
-They are being true to who they are.
+We are not being disloyal.
+We are being true to who we are.

 The Original Tweet